junxit/us-congress-bills-115/metadata.md

 - 2018-02-14 — Introduced in House
 - 2018-02-14 — Introduced in House
 - 2018-02-14 — Referred to the House Committee on Natural Resources.
+- 2018-02-22 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2018-11-15 — Committee Consideration and Mark-up Session Held.
+- 2018-11-15 — Ordered to be Reported by Voice Vote.
+- 2018-11-15 — Subcommittee on Water, Power and Oceans Discharged.
+- 2018-12-21 — Placed on the Union Calendar, Calendar No. 854.
+- 2018-12-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1104.
+- 2018-12-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1104.